andrej-fischer/cloneHD/README.md

 *    `--pre [string:"./out"]`  Prefix for all output files.

-*    `--dist [0/1:0]`  Whether to print the  posterior distribution.
+*    `--dist [0/1:0]`  Whether to print also the  posterior distribution.

-     Files can be big.
-The posterior mean, std-dev and jump probability are printed in all cases to files `*posterior.*.txt`, one for each sample in the input.
+     The posterior mean, std-dev and jump probability are always printed  to files `pre.posterior-[int].txt`, one for each sample in the input.
+With 1, the whole posterior distribution is also printed, so files can be big.

 *    `--jumps [0/1:0]`  Whether to print posterior jump probability.

      The posterior jump probability is compounded over all samples.
-It can be used with `--min-jump [double]` below, to consolidate jumps..
+It can be used with `--min-jump [double]` below, to consolidate jumps.

 *    `--reflect [0/1:0]`  If 1, binomial observations `n in N` and `(N-n) in N` are assumed to be identical.
 Use this option for BAF data.

 ## Parameter options

-The HMM underlying filterHD is determined by these four parameters.
+The HMM underlying filterHD is determined by these four global parameters.
 They can all be fixed, otherwise they are learned from the data.

-*    `--jump [double]`  The jump probability per length unit (bp).
+*    `--jump [double]`   Fix the jump probability per length unit (bp).
-*    `--sigma [double]`  The diffusion constant.
+*    `--sigma [double]`  Fix the diffusion constant.
-*    `--shape [double]`  The shape parameter for modes 2/4.
+*    `--shape [double]`  Fix the shape parameter for modes 2/4.
 If >1000, use modes 1/3.
-*    `--rnd [double]`  The rate of random emissions.
+*    `--rnd [double]`    Fix the rate of random emissions.

 For all of the above parameters, initial values for the numerical optimization can be given.
-This might be useful if you suspect several local optima.
+This might be useful if you suspect several local optima and want to start in the neighbourhood of a particular one.

 *    `--jumpi [double]`
 *    `--sigmai [double]`
 *    `--shapei [double]`
 *    `--rndi [double]`

-## Advanced options
+## Further advanced options

 *    `--min-jump [double:0.0]`  Consolidate jumps down to `--min-jump`.

      The posterior jump probability track will be consolidated by merging neighboring jump events into unique jumps, down to the minimum value given here.
-Can only be used with `--jumps 1`.
+Can only be used together with `--jumps 1`.

-*    `--filter-pVal [0/1:0]`  Use p-Val filter.
+*    `--filter-pVal [0/1:0]`  Use p-Value filter.

-     Filter sites where the p-Value of the observation is below 10/nSites, where nSites is the total number of sites in a sample.
+     Filter sites where the p-Value of the observation is below `10/nSites`, where `nSites` is the total number of sites in a sample.

-*    `--filter-shortSeg [int:0]` Use short segment filter.
+*    `--filter-shortSeg [int:0]` Use short-segment filter.

      Filter sites within short segments between jumps.
-All filtered data will be in the file ending `*filtered.txt`.
+All filtered data will be in the file ending `pre.filtered.txt`, which will be in the same format as the input file.

-*    `--grid [int:100]`  Set grid size.
+*    `--grid [int:100]`  Set the grid size.

      The grid size for the internal representation of continuous distributions.
-For large ranges in mode 3/4, it can make sense to increase resolution.
+For large ranges in mode 3/4, it can make sense to increase this resolution.

+## filterHD output files